 - The VPAA shall be the official liaison between the ASCSUS Board of Directors, CSUS Division of Academic Affairs, and all academic enhancement, programs, committees, Boards, commissions, and individuals.

-- The VPAA shall meet at least once a semester with each Board member representing a College to discuss academic issues related to their respective College and to develop action plans, if needed to advocate on these issues.
+- The VPAA shall meet at least once a semester with each College Director to discuss academic issues related to their respective College and to develop action plans, if needed, to advocate on these issues.

-- The VPAA shall meet at least once a semester with the CSUS Vice President for
+- The VPAA shall meet at least once a semester with the following CSUS administrators to discuss mutual academic issues that can be addressed by the ASI Board of Directors, Faculty Senate and CSUS Administration:

-- The VPAA shall attend at least one conference per year, which addresses academic issues relevant to CSUS.
+- The VPAA shall attend at least one conference or CSU Academic Senate per year, which addresses academic issues relevant to CSUS.

 - The VPAA must have regular meetings with appointed designees to discuss academic issues and to develop action plans, if needed to advocate on these issues.
 In addition, the VPAA shall incorporate updates and discussions from all the above listed committees into their monthly Board Report.

-- The VPAA shall sit as a member of and attend all Faculty Senate Meetings and report back to the Board on pertinent issues that may require Board action.
+- The VPAA shall sit as a member of and attend all Faculty Senate and Faculty Senate Executive Meetings and report back to the Board on pertinent issues that may require Board action.

 - The VPAA shall chair the Academic Affairs Advisory Council, which shall meet at least once a month.

 - The VPAA shall interview the students nominated by the Colleges to serve on the Grade Appeal Panel, as outlined by the university policy, and forward recommendations to the ASI President.

 - The VPAA shall complete other duties as assigned by the ASCSUS President, the Board of Directors or these Operating Rules.